googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 bit depth supported by the device.
 For instance, if a display supports 10- or 12-bit quantization per color channel, then ideally the ramp of color values in a gradient would use that level of quantization.
-Other factors from the presentation context may also affect the available capabilities, however.
+Other factors from the presentation context may, however, also affect the available capabilities.
 Therefore, no minimum level of precision is specified as a requirement.

 ## Changes to OFF 7.2.3 Item variation stores